dictate-button/dictate-button/README.md

 - Easy integration with any website
 - Compatible with any framework (or no framework)
-- Automatic injection into any textarea or text input with the `data-dictate-button-target` attribute
+- Automatic injection into any textarea or text input with the `data-dictate-button-on` attribute (exclusive mode) or without the `data-dictate-button-off` attribute (inclusive mode)
 - Simple speech-to-text functionality with clean UI
 - Customizable size and API endpoint
 - Dark and light theme support